qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Included Features
 =================

-This listing shows the core features of the qxoo package which is the basic package to use on a server.
+This listing shows the core features of the *qxoo* package.
 If you build your own package with the skeleton way of using qooxdoo, the feature set might be extended depending on your application code.

 * :doc:`Object Orientation </pages/core/oo_introduction>`
    * :doc:`Classes </pages/core/classes>`